 The <base> tag has recently become part of HTML5.
 It defines an absolute (base) URL for all the relative URLs in the HTML document.
-The tag also determines how links in the current document should be opened (in a new window, in the current window, etc.).
+This tag also determines how links in the current document must be opened (in a new window, in the current window, etc.).